francescabudel/FrB/README.md

 ## I tell meaningful and creative stories through data ✨

+- 🌸 I define myself as a data analyst, digital storyteller and data viz enthusiast!
+- ✒️ I'm also a writer and a journalist.
-- 🌱 I’m currently attending the MA in Digital Humanities and Digital Knowledge at University of Bologna.
+- 🌱 MA in Digital Humanities and Digital Knowledge at University of Bologna.
 - 💬 Ask me about data feminism, literature and videogames.
 <hr>